If your flight is canceled, does your airline still have an obligation to get you to your destination on time?

 Airline reciprocity, or the idea that carriers should accept each other’s tickets, is a hot-button issue in Washington now.
 It became a regulatory cause célèbre this summer after the mass cancellations caused by the IT meltdowns at Southwest Airlines and Delta Air Lines, which left thousands of air travelers stranded.
-Consumer advocates support reciprocity; airlines are opposed to it.
+Consumer advocates support reciprocity.
+Airlines oppose it.

 Analysts say it might be difficult to force reciprocity on the airline industry, but there are ways to persuade airlines to honor each other’s tickets on a case-by-case basis.
-During the disruptions, for example, some Delta and Southwest passengers were re-booked on other airlines at no charge, even though neither carrier was legally required to do so.
+During the disruptions, for example, Delta and Southwest re-booked some passengers on other airlines at no charge.
+But there are no laws that require either airline to do so.

 But maybe they should be, some consumer advocates say.
 They’re urging the Transportation Department and Federal Aviation Administration to issue an emergency order to immediately reinstate the reciprocity rule when an airline cancels or delays flights.
-Officials say the request is being reviewed.
+Officials say they are reviewing the request.